krishthukral/cpsc210project/README.md

-As a user, I want to be able to add a task to my to-do list As a user, I want to be able to view the list of tasks on my to-do list As a user, I want to be able to mark a task as complete on my to-do list As a user, I want to be able to delete a task from my to-do-list As a user, I want to be able to see the number of incomplete and number of completed tasks on my to-do list
+As a user, I want to be able to add a task to my to-do list As a user, I want to be able to view the list of tasks on my to-do list As a user, I want to be able to Login and see my name displayed on the todo list As a user, I want to be able to delete a task from my to-do-list

+As a user, I want to be able to see the number of incomplete and number of completed tasks on my to-do list
+As a user, I want to be able to mark a task as complete on my to-do list

 As a user, I want to be able to see the weather on start of application As a user, I want to see a pie chart updated with how many tasks left to complete